M66B/FairEmail/FAQ.md

 Some VPN providers have "cleaner" IP addresses than others, so switching to another VPN provider might be useful.
 Note that [Google Fi](https://fi.google.com/) is using a VPN too.

+The error '*You must use stronger authentication such as AUTH or APOP to connect to this server*' can be fixed by enabling debug mode (last option in the miscellaneous settings tab page), and in the debug panel that appears enabling the APOP option.

 **Send errors**

 SMTP servers can reject messages for [a variety of reasons](https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes).